Comparing Mercury with Haskell

 (Hugs/ghc do.
 However, their approach of implementing this

-is a bit cumbersome, since the user has to explictly declare
+is a bit cumbersome, since the user has to explicitly declare

 Typeable, and its use of an unchecked cast would be problematic in the presence of untrusted code.)